 As plunge pools are smaller than regular swimming pools, many people assume they will be a lot cheaper to build, but this is not necessarily the case.
 The process is the same for installing an inground plunge pool as a full-sized swimming pool, so there is a very similar amount of work involved.
 Plunge pools are also often installed on smaller and more difficult sites, so this can also add to the cost due to the extra planning and effort.

-Installing an above ground plunge pool is much cheaper as there is far less work involved in the building process.
-Cheap above ground plunge pools (not fibreglass) tend to cost between $2,000 and $7,000.
+Installing an above ground kit plunge pool (vinyl liner with a frame) is more cost effective as there’s typically less work involved.
+These types of above ground plunge pools (not fibreglass) tend to cost between $2,000 and $7,000 they can be commonly found on eBay and Gumtree.
 This is a considerable saving, but many people prefer the look of an inground pool as it is built to look like a part of your property instead of sitting on top of the ground.

 Of course, if you want to risk going down the route of a DIY plunge pool, you can pick one of these up for a lower price again.
 However, this is not always a good investment.
 They tend to be made of vinyl-liner, which can easily rip and tear, so you can find yourself having to repair the pool or even completely replace the liner more often than you bargained for.
 In the long run, these pools often work out more expensive.